frankstallone/studs-react/README.md

 1. All dependencies are properly installed
 2. Playwright browsers are installed using the command above
 3. TypeScript types are properly configured
-4. The test setup file at `test/setup.ts` is present and properly configured

 ## Contributing